recyclarr/recyclarr/wiki/Command-Line-Reference.md

 One or more paths to YAML configuration files.
 Only the relevant configuration section for the specified subcommand will be read from each file.
 If this argument is not specified, a single default configuration file named `recyclarr.yml` will be used.
-It must be in the same directory as the `recyclarr` executable.
+It must be in the [[application data directory|File-Structure]].

 **Command Line Examples**: